 Chapter 4 | Gyan Karm Sanyas Yog

-The Bhagavad Gita Chapter4 is also known as Yog of Renunciation and Knowledge.
+Chapter 4 of Holy Bhagavad Gita is also known as Yog of Renunciation and Knowledge.

 - Knowledge giver of Bhagavad Gita (Kaal) claims to be in the cycle of birth and death - 4.5-9